Control of Annual Ryegrass

 Glyphosate is the most common herbicide used to control annual ryegrass.
 It’s very important to use a rate that is adequate.
 The minimum rate of glyphosate recommended for annual ryegrass is 1.25-1.50 lb a.e./acre with ammonium sulfate and surfactant in late March to early April.
 Use 1.75 lb a.e./acre if needed.

 Glyphosate products vary in concentration and this affects application rate.
-Here are two examples with the rate needed to provide 1.25-1.50 lb/acre a.e.:
+Here are two application examples to provide the necessary 1.25-1.50 lb/acre a.e.:

 - A 41% glyphosate product containing 3 lbs/gal of a.e. (acid equivalent).
 Application rate should be 53-64 oz/acre